Anchorsify/Anchorsify.github.io/_projects/Unarmed.md

  - Accuracy: -6
  - Area: 3 + PDB
  - Speed: 20
+ - Tags: Targeted Area of Effect

 Effects: Partial success does not apply to this attack.
-Whether or not this technique hits or is successfully defended against, the target (and everyone else in its area) might still be hit by the shockwave of exploding earth all around them from the impact with the ground, which deals no base damage of its own, but applies this technique's (Speed * PDB) damage to anyone caught in the area.
+Whether or not this technique hits or is successfully defended against, the target (and everyone else in its area) might still be hit by the shockwave of exploding earth all around them from the impact with the ground (which is considered a 'Ground' effect), which deals no base damage of its own, but applies this technique's (Speed * PDB) damage to anyone caught in the area.
 Succeeding in your defense reduces this damage by 10% per point you succeeded by (so a 20 dodge against an Accuracy 20 Tsukenyaku would avoid its base damage and cause you to take 100% of the Shockwave's damage as you succeeded by 0; a dodge roll of 25 against the same attack would cause you to take 50% of the Shockwave's damage).

 The shockwave still occurs if the attack is successfully parried (though its damage on the original target is mitigated based on how much it missed by as usual), though if someone is airborne, they can avoid this secondary damage (which is typically only applicable against flying puppets or a target knocked airborne by Kage Buyou).